davult/rune/README.md

 # Runes

-* Rune it's an application to write ebooks and read them o/
+* Runes it's an application to write ebooks and read them o/